Bryan Park (Richmond, Virginia)

 Joseph Bryan Park, also known as Bryan Park, is a public park in the city of Richmond, Virginia.
-The park was a memorial to Joseph Bryan (1845–1908), the founder and publisher of the Richmond Times-Dispatch newspaper.
-It was given to the city in 1910 by Belle Stewart Bryan and her family.
+The park memorializes Joseph Bryan (1845–1908), the founder and publisher of the Richmond Times-Dispatch newspaper.
+The land was given to the city in 1910 by Bryan's widow, Belle Stewart Bryan, and her family.
+It contains a network of hiking/biking trails and is open daily without charge.

-The park is open daily without charge.
-There is a network of hiking/biking trails throughout the park.

-Bryan Park has been the venue for the Richmond Vegetarian Festival every year from 2003 through 2018.